tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/NET-development.md

   - running the component on web assembly in the browser, and
   - in a cross platform MAUI application.

+  With the forthcoming .NET 8, you will also be able to mix rendering modes in the same application.
   This makes Blazor components the most highly resuable user interface components in .NET.
 - **Multiplatform Application User Interface** abbreviated **MAUI** is the newest technologi aimed to make it easier to create apps that runs natively on  *ioS*, *Android*, *macOs* and *Windows* using the native user interface of each of these platforms.
 MAUI is an evolution of *Xmamarin Forms*.
-You can also embed *Blazor* components in a MAUI application, or  write a MAUI applications only using HTML, CSS and C# with Blazor.
+You can also embed *Blazor* components in a MAUI application, or  write a MAUI applications only using Blazor components.

 ## Data storage
 There are several types of ways to store data and access it.